leon3s/socknet/README.md

 });
 ```

-#### Or You can just require socknet before socket.io it's will work too
+#### Or you can just require socknet before socket.io it's will work too

 server.js
 ```js